The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 However, excessive sugar intake has been linked to impaired memory formation and reduced neuroplasticity.

-As more evidence emerges regarding nutrition’s role in supporting brain health and cognition throughout life – from childhood development through – it becomes increasingly important for individuals seeking to maintain their own mental acuity to pay attention to their diet.
+As more evidence emerges regarding nutrition’s role in supporting brain health and cognition throughout life – from childhood development through ageing – it becomes increasingly important for individuals seeking to maintain their own mental acuity to pay attention to their diet.

 With this knowledge in mind about the power of proper nutrition for our brains’ potential growth and adaptation abilities, let’s now explore the exciting advances being made within the realm of neuroplasticity research.